maierbn/opendihu/doc/sphinx/settings/output_writer.rst

 OutputWriters are used to write the computed simulation data to files.
 The data is organised in field variables, which are scalar or vector fields over the computational domain.

+Note: To output matrices and right hand side vectors, e.g. in MATLAB compatible format, the direct options of the :doc:`solver` class should be used.

 Several different output writers can be specified in the ``"OutputWriter"`` list.
 The output writers are then called one after another and produce output in different formats, depending on their properties.